 InSphero CEO Jan Lichtenberg and renowned liver disease expert Dr. Scott Friedman of the Icahn School of Medicine at Mount Sinai recently talked to PharmaExec magazine about how to resolve a key bottleneck in NASH R&D. In this blog, Jan picks up where the interview left off to emphasize the importance of scalable in vitro models for NASH drug discovery.

-Non-alcoholic steatohepatitis (NASH) is not only a silent epidemic effecting millions of patients worldwide, but also a highly complex metabolic disease.
-Amongst others, it involves lipid uptake of the liver, inflammation, and perisinusoidal fibrosis, resulting from an intricate interplay of different cells, insults and pathways.
+Non-alcoholic steatohepatitis (NASH) is not only a silent epidemic affecting millions of patients worldwide but also a highly complex metabolic disease.
+Amongst others, it involves lipid uptake of the liver, inflammation, and perisinusoidal fibrosis, resulting from an intricate interplay of different cells, insults, and pathways.

 While I am fully aware that a single-tissue in vitro model has its limitations, too, I’ll be so bold to claim that our technology removes the major bottleneck in NASH discovery.